Make money on your own schedule is the slogan that has drawn many of us to become an Uber driver.

-During peak time, mostly late at night or early morning, Uber increases the fare which they call surge charges.
+During peak time, Uber increases the fare which they call surge charges.

 Surge charged prices apply when passenger demands far more than drivers on the road.
 Uber surge charged price is anywhere between 3X to 15X the normal rate.

 For example, The normal ride costs $10.
 If Uber adds a 3X surge charged, then the ride would cost $30 ($10 x 3).

 It’s wise to know the peak hours in the areas you plan to drive.

 Unlike Lyft, Uber does not build customers’ tips into the app.
 However, Uber customers can tip drivers in cash.
 It is optional.

 Always keep your car clean and treat your passengers with respect to earn their tips.
 Tips can help to cover gas costs.

 Uber pays a recruitment bonus when you get new passengers or drivers to sign up for the service.